gabriellnuness/AllanNoises.jl/README.md

-# AllanFit.jl
+# AllanNoises.jl

-Package to extract the noise values from an Allan deviation log-log plot.
+Package to simulate an IMU signal and extract the noise values from an Allan deviation log-log plot.